The designs on our coins and medals are more than drawings. They express the values, aspirations, and shared heritage of our nation.

 Artistic Infusion Program (AIP) Artists

 Established in 2003, the Artistic Infusion Program (AIP) contracts talented, professional American artists who represent diverse backgrounds and a variety of interests.
-These artists work with our Sculptor-Engravers to create and submit new designs for our coins and medals.
+These artists work with Mint staff to create and submit new designs for our coins and medals.

 AIP artists’ designs are found on many coins and medals.
 Artist information is included in historical documents, Certificates of Authenticity, and promotional materials.
-In most cases, the artist’s initials appear on the final coins or medals, along with the initials of the United States Mint Sculptor-Engraver who sculpted the selected design.
+In most cases, the artist’s initials appear on the final coins or medals, along with the initials of the Sculptor-Engraver who sculpted the selected design.

-The AIP currently has fifteen artists.
 When needed, we invite artists from across the country to apply to the AIP through a “Call for Artists.”
-The United States Mint is not currently accepting applications for the AIP.
+The Mint is not currently accepting applications for the AIP.
 Please watch this space for future opportunities.